vinay-kumar/ng2-google-analytics/README.md

 3. Track traditional Ionic 2 Pages with no URL Change (use setPage(pageName) function )
 4. Track Custom Events with trackEvent function

+## to build the library
+ng build angular-google-analytics

 ## steps to integrate